Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_assignment.md

 ### Required

-- `application_point_id` (String) Apstra node ID of the Interface or System where the Connectivity Template should be applied.
+- `application_point_id` (String) Apstra node ID of the Interface or System where the Connectivity Templates should be applied.
 - `blueprint_id` (String) Apstra Blueprint ID.
 - `connectivity_template_ids` (Set of String) Set of Connectivity Template IDs which should be applied to the Application Point.